DrDBanner/inmanage/readme.md

 sudo -u www-data bash -c "git clone https://github.com/DrDBanner/inmanage.git .inmanage && .inmanage/inmanage.sh"
 ```

-Ensure that `www-data` is the correct user (substitute if necessary) who has all the permissions to your Invoice Ninja installation, including reading the .env file.
+Ensure that `www-data` is the correct user (substitute if necessary) who has all the permissions to your Invoice Ninja installation, including reading its `.env` configuration file.

-If you are in a shared hosting environment with SSH access you'll most likely have to stick with the user you are logged in and this should/could be fine.
-Then you install it with your current credentials like this:
+If you are in a shared hosting environment with SSH access, you'll most likely have to stick with the user you are logged in and this should/could be fine.
+Then you install this script with your current user/credentials like this:

 ```bash
 git clone https://github.com/DrDBanner/inmanage.git .inmanage && .inmanage/inmanage.sh